 The Cinema Snob takes us back to the gay '50s: a time of burger stands, flashy cars, golden oldies muttered on the soundtrack, and horny teens experiencing spring romance...all male teens, that is.
 If you ever thought American Graffiti needed more gay, this is your movie, bro.

-It's another Italian zombie movie as the Cinema Snob revisits an old "friend", Bruno Mattei, and watches his take on the franchise, featuring a gung-ho SWAT team and two yuppie reporters investigating an outbreak in New Guinea.
+It's another Italian zombie movie as the Cinema Snob revisits an old "friend", Bruno Mattei, and watches his take on Hell of the Living Dead, featuring a gung-ho SWAT team and two yuppie reporters investigating an outbreak in New Guinea.

 The Snob reviews the critically acclaimed Italian horror movie Suspiria, by Dario Argenta.
 This captivating parade of creepy imagery features a young girl being terrorized at a private school that delves into witchcraft.